iOffice/ioffice.github.io/api/api.md

    response status code.
 This also leads to other poor API integration experiences.
 Making calls sequentially allows you to get fast incremental responses.
-UI's can be updated to display results as they come, enabling a better user experienc.
+UI's can be updated to display results as they come, enabling a better user experience.
-5. *Request data at each collection level.* In cases of heirarchy or nesteddata, making multiple requests, one to ecah data level, is best practice.
+5. *Request data at each collection level.* In cases of heirarchy or nested data, making multiple requests, one to ecah data level, is best practice.
 This allows you to cache common elements, reduce payload size, and number of overall requsets.
-6. *Implement local logging.* Local logging will allow you to log interactions with the api that contain the specific context of your application.
+6. *Implement local logging.* Local logging will allow you to log interactions with the API that contain the specific context of your application.
 This facilitates faster troubleshooting and resolution should there be a persistent issue.